superchordate/rshiny-template-auth/README.md

 * Even though these are public keys, the .env file will be ignored by Git so your keys don't get pushed to GitHub.
 See more about key security below under heading "On the Web".

-If you would like to use two-factor authentication (2FA/MFA) with SMS/text:
+MFA: Ultimately, passwords aren't enough to protect sensitive data<sup>[4](https://techcommunity.microsoft.com/blog/microsoft-entra-blog/your-paword-doesnt-matter/731984)</sup>.
+It is smart to also require MFA on your accounts.
+If you would like to use two-factor authentication (2FA/MFA) with SMS/text

 * Go to https://console.cloud.google.com/customer-identity/mfa.
 * Click "Enable"
 * Note the options here.
 You can customize your SMS here.
 * When you are ready, click "Save".
 Or, just click it to accept defaults.
 You can come back to change it later.
+* Go to https://console.cloud.google.com/customer-identity/providers and switch Phone to Enabled.

 If you would like to set up reCAPTCHA to prevent some bot activity, follow the steps below.
 Google requires reCAPTCHA checks before any SMS send, so you must follow these steps if you want to use MFA.